For Business Owners Building Something Bigger & Creating A Lasting Financial Legacy

 So how does it work?

 The process is deliberately structured.
-We begin with a paid diagnostic engagement where we analyse your affairs, identify weaknesses, quantify exposure and likely financial consequences, and determine whether rectification is justified.
+We begin with a paid diagnostic engagement where we analyse your affairs, identify weaknesses, quantify exposure and likely financial consequences, and determine whether implementation is justified.

-Where corrective work is warranted, we then move into rebuild, where the required structure, systems, process, and implementation pathway are designed.
-If you want us to help bring that strategy into effect, we can then move into implementation so the work is not left sitting in a document.
+Where corrective work is warranted, we then move into implementation to rebuild, where the required structure, systems, process, and implementation pathway are designed.

 Do you try to upsell me into anything outside of what this suggests, like ongoing tax and compliance?

-Why do you charge for the initial diagnostic rather than offer a free consultation?
+Why do you charge for the diagnostic, advice & instruction rather than offer a free consultation?

-Because meaningful diagnosis requires real analysis, judgment, and technical work.
-In corrective matters, the value is not in a general conversation.
-It is in identifying what is wrong, what the likely consequences are, and whether rectification is actually warranted.
+In your discovery sessions, it will be clear as to whether we can provide you with meaningful help.
+If we do not see that is necessary, we will not progress you to a formal diagnostic or advice.
+Meaningful diagnosis requires real analysis, judgment, and technical work.
+In corrective matters, the value is not in a general conversation, but in identifying what is wrong, what the likely consequences are, and whether rectification is actually warranted.

-A paid diagnostic protects the integrity of the process.
+A paid diagnostic with advice protects the integrity of the process.
 It ensures the work is grounded, commercially serious, and useful, rather than vague, rushed, or promotional.

 What do I receive from the initial diagnostic phase?

-You receive a clear view of the relevant weaknesses, exposures, shortcomings, and likely financial consequences that appear to exist within your affairs, along with a view on whether corrective work is justified.
+You receive a clear view of the relevant weaknesses, exposures, shortcomings, and likely financial consequences that appear to exist within your affairs and what is necessary from an implementation perspective to correct this, where possible, or ensure the same outcomes do not reoccur in future decisions.

 This gives you substance, not just opinion.
-It allows you to understand the nature of the problem, the likely significance of it, and whether further rectification and implementation work is worth pursuing.
+It allows you to understand the nature of the problem, the likely significance of it, and what to do differently moving forward.
+It will further provide you with an objective understanding for progressing to implementation of the strategy.

 What happens if you find that rectification is not justified?